chrisco/gothenburger/README.md

 ## Project Management / Software Development Tooling

 While I typically prefer paper, pen, and a physical board, for this project I will test out www.kanbanflow.com, a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference.
-Blue and Green cards are User Stories, Yellow cards are Tasks, and Red cards are Bugs.
+Blue and Green cards are User Stories (Blue for MVP features), Yellow cards are Tasks, and Red cards are Bugs.

 The columns are as follow: